rybafish/rybafish.github.io/index.md

 * [Gantt KPIs](/customKPIgantt): whatever having start and stop times - can be put on the chart.

 ### Beta testing
 Currently the project going through major changes.
 If you are able/willing to support the project by using beta versions, please contact me by email rybafishcharts@gmail.com.
-I will provide details on changes and where potential issues can be introduced.
+I will provide the details on recent changes and where the potential issues might be experienced.

 ### Download
 No installation required, just unzip it wherever you are planning to use it.